IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/rna-myWeather.md

 ***[E] Construct the SevOne API JSON object***
 > You are close to completion!
 You now need to construct the SevOne payload using the values you've accumulated.

-> The SevOne API payload format requires some nested JSON objects.
+> The SevOne API payload format requires a nested JSON object.
 So you need to create that structure first.

-Add an ***Assign*** block underneath the "populate content" comment so we can create the first nested object.
+Add an ***Assign*** block underneath the "populate content" comment so we can create the nested object.

 ![Image](img/LAB_myWeather/_main_content-object1.png)

-Add another ***Assign*** block underneath the previous one second nested object.
+Add another ***Assign*** block underneath the previous one for an array.

 ![Image](img/LAB_myWeather/_main_content-object2.png)